caravagio/Mortgage-Calculator/README.md

 Open `index.html` in your web browser.
 No installation required.

 ## Deployment
-You can deploy this site to Azure Static Web Apps, GitHub Pages, or any static hosting provider.
+ Azure Static Web Apps, GitHub Pages, or any static hosting provider.

 ## License
 MIT